 Bi-weekly Coaching Calls

 Most reps crave the opportunity to be coached.
 They’re desperate to know how to close better, demo better, ask better questions, negotiate stronger, and much more.
-We take the time to do that in our call coaching 1:1s.
+We take the time to do that in our call-coaching one-on-one sales meetings.

 We use a coaching journal to document a) what they want to work on and b) what I think they need to work on.
 During our call coaching, we’ll look at what we documented in our previous meeting, then listen to their calls in Chorus to see if they’ve improved.